Pencil drawing of a basket of onions and garlic.

 The rhythm on this ancient Greek vase is created by the repetition of shapes with some variety.

-Application of rhythm in architecture
+Application of Rhythm in Architecture

 The pillars of ancient Greek temples form an even row, as do the windows of Renaissance palaces.
 In these rhythms, the same elements are repeated at the same distance, which is why these buildings radiate harmony.